 Fall 2020 Classroom Training is TBD.
 Students can attend from anywhere.
 Students must be 11 years old by the date of the class.
 The class is recommended for kids 11 -14.

-Prior to December 7th, attendees will need to go online and take the online training program through the DNR .
+Prior to next season attendees considering training will need to go online and take the online training program through the DNR .
 All students must complete the online course prior to the classroom.
-The online course is $24.95 and can be found here: https://www.snowmobilecourse.com/usa/minnesota/
+The online course can be found here: https://www.snowmobilecourse.com/usa/minnesota/

 This online course will allow kids to start and stop so they will not need to complete it all in one sitting.
 After completing the course, print off a voucher and bring it with to the class.
 You will also have to call and register with the Community Ed department and pay a small fee to attend.
 The Community Education Director is Shelly Vergin.

 The class will consist of 3 parts: Classroom training, visually and technical presentation of an actual snowmobile and Field training (obstacle course).